HowTo

 Section 13O is a fund tax incentive: the fund vehicle is the entity whose Specified Income is exempt.
 Structuring everything in one company forces a restructure during application review and delays the award.

-Hiring the investment professional after award rather than before
+Hiring the Investment Professionals after award rather than before

-MAS expects the investment professional to be in place when reviewing the structure.
+MAS expects at least the first qualifying Investment Professional to be in place when reviewing the structure.
 Applicants who plan to hire only after award risk a longer review or a conditional approval that defers the tax incentive start date.

 Underestimating banking onboarding time for non-resident families